 The high nitrogen content of chicken litter means it can only be added to the AD feedstock in limited quantities, or it will kill the bacteria in the digester and destroy the process.

-But Jeremy Iles, who produces 170,000 standard broilers for Hook 2 Sisters on his farm near Cirencester, Gloucestershire, has overcome that problem by forming a joint venture with neighbouring pig farmer James Hart, combining the manure from both of their enterprises.
+But Jeremy Iles (pictured, on the right), who produces 170,000 standard broilers for processor Hook 2 Sisters on his farm near Cirencester, Gloucestershire, has overcome that problem by forming a joint venture with neighbouring pig farmer James Hart (pictured, on the left), combining the manure from both of their enterprises.

-“We’ve known each other for many years, and already share farm our combined 600ha of arable land,” he told Poultry World.
+“We’ve known each other for many years, and already share farm our combined 600ha of arable land,” he said.

 The methane is used to run a 350kW generator, though the maximum that can be delivered to the national grid from the site is 250kW.
 “I also use an average of 32kW on the pig farm, while the heat from the generator is used to warm my pig manager’s house,” said Mr Hart.